rails/rails/guides/source/action_mailbox_basics.md

 ### Inbound Email Status

-Once an email has been routed to a matching mailbox and processed, Action Mailbox updates the email status stored in `action_mailbox_inbound_emails` table with one of the following values:
+While the email is being routed to a matching mailbox and processed, Action Mailbox updates the email status stored in `action_mailbox_inbound_emails` table with one of the following values: